Simon Bedwell, Spartacus Chetwynd, Bod Mellor and Maria Pask

 2. Simon Bedwell (b.
 1963, Croydon) lives and works in London and exhibited at Studio Voltaire in 2004 as a part of the group exhibition TONIGHT curated by Paul O’Neill.
 Recent solo exhibitions include: The Furnishers, White Columns, New York (2007); The Researchers, Byam Shaw School of Art Gallery (2007) and Gents: A Melodrama with 2 Acts, Platform, London (2005).
 Bedwell was a founding member of the now defunct collective BANK, an important counterpoint to the YBA’s of the London art scene in the 1990s.

-Spartacus Chetwynd (b.
-1973, London) has a close relationship to Studio Voltaire.
+Lali Chetwynd, formerly known as Spartacus Chetwynd and Marvin Gaye Chetwynd and now known as Monster Chetwynd (b.
+1971, London) has a close relationship to Studio Voltaire.
 In addition to being a former studio member, the organisation commissioned The Walk to Dover, an offsite project in 2005 and also collaborates with the artist on Sparky Chatroom’s Film Club, an occasional informal screening programme.
-Recent solo exhibitions include: Massimo De Carlo, Milan (2008), Le Consortium, Dijon (2008) and Migros Museum, Zurich (2007).
+Recent solo exhibitions include: MASSIMODECARLO, Paris (2023), Sadie Coles HQ, London (2022) and Konsthall C (2021).
 Previous performances include: Six Actions for NYC, Creative Time, New York (2007); Money, Art Perform/ Art Basel Miami Beach (2006) and Delirious, Serpentine Gallery (2006).
+Chetwynd is represented by Sadie Coles HQ, MASSIMODECARLO and Galerie Gregor Staiger.

 Bod Mellor (b.
 1970, Manchester) lives and works in London.
 In 2007, Studio Voltaire organised Vile Affections, a touring exhibition by the artist.
 Recent solo exhibitions include Migros Museum, Zurich (2008), Spacex, Exeter (2008), TEAM Gallery, (2008, 2006 and 2003) and Victoria Miro (2001 and 1999).
 Mellor held a studio at Studio Voltaire.